Connect with us

 Materials & Supplies

-The factory has a capacity to produce 126,720 expanded polystyrene panels (EPS) panels a year.
+The factory can produce 126,720 expanded polystyrene panels (EPS) panels a year.

 Updated on